mcplusa/TIG-Google-Apps-Integration/install.md

 have customized your templates/default.html file, you'll need to merge the project's changes to this file with your existing changes.

-*  Change line 10 in custom/modules/case-drive.php to match the unique ID of your program's root Google Drive folder.
+*  Create your program's root Google Drive folder.
 This needs to be a Drive folder to which everyone in the organization has read and write privileges.
 The folder can be in any user's account.

+*  Determine the unique ID of of the root Google Drive folder you just created.
 You can retrieve the ID by navigating to the folder from the Google Drive website, and copying the unique ID from the URL.
 Here's an example; you want the characters in bold text:

 `https://drive.google.com/drive/u/1/folders/**0B-ABCDEFGHI-fnRNRndBYWZMQ2ZRbHlJc3R0UVpoc3VqaThSOHpMb0lmUmtwZ0123456789**`

+*  Pull up the Client ID and Client Secret codes for your program's Google Apps account provided by Google.

+*  Create a blank file "google_drive_config.php" in "custom/extensions/google_drive_connector/".
+This is the Google Drive configuration file.
+It should define the unique folder ID, Client ID and Client Secret is this format:

+<?php
+define("CLIENT_ID", '**abc123**');
+define("CLIENT_SECRET", '**def456**');
+define("UNIQUE_FOLDER_ID", '**0B-ABCDEFGHI-fnRNRndBYWZMQ2ZRbHlJc3R0UVpoc3VqaThSOHpMb0lmUmtwZ0123456789**');
+?>

 *  Run the SQL file google_apps_api.sql on your Pika CMS database.